DataScienceNigeria/DSN-50-days-of-learning-2023/README.md

 - Familiarity with Microsoft Azure cloud platform.

 **Machine Learning with Python:**
 - Basic understanding of Python programming language.
+You can click on the [Python for beginners](https://learn.microsoft.com/en-us/training/paths/beginner-python/) module to learn Python.

 Please note that these prerequisites are specific to each course and are intended to ensure a foundational understanding of the topics covered.
 It is recommended to have the mentioned prerequisites in order to fully comprehend and engage with the course materials effectively.